dcyoung/dcyoung.github.io/_pages/cookbook.md

   - Training config to reproduce?
   - Dataset to reproduce?
 - Data versioning and storage
-- Experiment tracking & reproducability
+- Experiment tracking & reproducibility
 - Data pre/post processing?
 - Don't think of versioning a model... think of versioning the entire "Inference System"
 - prioritize a version control for the "inference system" as a whole, and find a way to make sure the "models" are released in lockstep with the data handling (pre/post processing) involved in the inference pipeline.
 In cloud or kubernetes environments, this can look like a "chart" version" (think helm or kustomize).
 - For the actual storage of models, I prefer not to add intermediate stores and instead make it easy to reference the exact "experiment or code" that produced the model.
 - For projects that aim to automate a closed loop system, traceability and programmatic references between data/training/deployment become crucial.
 - If you're in a cloud environment (or docker-compose on LFS) you can use init-containers to download model artifacts and make them available to the serving container using volumes.
 This simplifies the responsibilities of your model server at the cost of orchestration, allowing for arbitrary logic in the versioning and handling of models.

 ### Tiers of Complexity